MicrosoftDocs/azure-devops-docs/docs/pipelines/release/deploy-multiple-branches.md

 1. Select **Start with an empty job** when prompted to select a template.

 1. Select your new stage and rename it to **Prod**.
-The following steps walks through configuring this stage to trigger when an artifact is published from the *main* branch.
+The following steps show how to configure this stage to trigger when an artifact is published from the *main* branch.

 1. Select your *Prod* stage, select the **Pre-deployment conditions** icon, and set the deployment trigger to **After release**.
 This ensures deployment to this stage whenever a new release is created.